A Revelation!

 The Communist Party's monopoly on power comes to an end in Bulgaria (15th January) and in Yugoslavia (22nd January).
 Poland's Communist Party is dissolved on 29th January.

 The England cricket team defies an international boycott by visiting South Africa.
-On 19th January police use tear gas to break up a demonstration at Johannesburg airport, where protesters were awaiting the team's arrival.
+On 19th January police use tear gas to break up a demonstration at Johannesburg Airport, where protesters were awaiting the team's arrival.

 Mel Appleby, one half of the duo Mel and Kim, dies of pneumonia on 19th January, aged 28.